grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud FAQ/01 General.md

 A test which has finished running.
 If thresholds were used, no thresholds have failed.

----

-When a does not finish as expected, you the test will have one of the following statues.

 ### Timed Out

 A test which has not received or sent any information for a long time